RogerQi/rogerqi.github.io/README.md

-This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
-You are welcome to clone this code for your own personal use, just please attribute the source to the original website or to this repo.
-If you do clone this website, feel free to add an attribution link to your own downstream website in index.html if you want.
+This is the source code to [Ri-Zhao Qiu's public academic website](https://rogerqi.github.io).

+Forked from [Jon Barron's public academic website](https://jonbarron.info/).
+If you want to clone the website, please refer to [Jon's github repo](https://github.com/jonbarron/website) for proper attribution.